 The Acer Chromebook 315 (2020) is a 15-inch Chromebook available with power-efficient Intel Celeron CPUs, while the Lenovo IdeaPad Flex 5 14 (2020) is a 2-in-1 Windows laptop that comes in a variety of performant Intel and AMD processors.
 The Lenovo is particularly better for gaming and business tasks, with variants that have significantly more powerful CPUs, the option of a dedicated GPU, and a far superior SSD.
 Also, the speakers sound better, the keyboard feels nicer, and it supports x86 applications like Photoshop.
 On the other hand, the Acer has a larger screen, its battery lasts longer overall, and it stays completely silent and doesn't get too warm.

 The Acer Chromebook 315 has a simple, cheap-looking design.
-It has a silver-color plastic chassis, a full keyboard with a Numpad on the right, and fairly thick plastic bezels, especially the bottom chin.
-The speakers are down-firing.
-There aren't any air vents, and it's fanless.
-If you prefer a 2-in-1 convertible laptop that you can use as a tablet, check out the Lenovo Chromebook C340 15 (2020).
+It has a silver-color plastic chassis, a full keyboard with a numpad on the right, and fairly thick plastic bezels, especially the bottom chin.
+The speakers are down-firing, and there aren't any air vents.
+If you prefer a 2-in-1 convertible laptop you can use as a tablet, check out the Lenovo Chromebook C340 15 (2020).

 The Acer Chromebook 315 is available with the following displays:

-The Acer Chromebook 315 with the 1080p IPS display has adequate vertical viewing angles.
+The 1080p IPS display's vertical viewing angle is okay.
 The image looks dimmer and gains a slight bluish tint when viewed from above or below.
-However, there's still some room to tilt the screen forward and backward, which helps if you can't tilt the screen directly toward you.
-If vertical viewing angles are important to you, it's best to get an IPS panel as the TN panel performs much worse and even exhibits chroma inversion when viewed at sharp angles, severely degrading image quality.
+The TN panel performs much worse and likely exhibits chroma inversion when viewed at sharp angles, severely degrading image quality.

 The wireless adapter is an Intel Wireless-AC 9560.